D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 • Special Qualities:

 • Lifesense (Su): A Dullahan can sense all living creatures within 30 feet of themselves (including invisible creatures) without any skill check or saving throw.
+To their flaming eyes, each living creature gives off "light" in a 20-foot radius, illuminating all objects within that radius.

 • Special Abilities/Attacks: